andersonalvesme/andersonalvesme/README.md

 I work as a Web Developer since 2010.
 I've worked in all phases of development cycle, like a front-end, back-end, devops and technical lead in startups and companies with a small and big teams.

-I'm currently working (and studying) with the Javascript ecosystem, focusing in **ReactJS**, **VueJS**, **NodeJS**.
+I'm currently working (and studying) with the Javascript ecosystem, focusing on **ReactJS**, **VueJS**, **NodeJS**.
 But I have experience with AWS services, Docker, CI/CD, jQuery, Bootstrap, Spring Boot, Laravel and some others technologies.